MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/feature-comparison-table.md

 # Features supported for each developer program

-The following Xbox Live features are supported for the Creators Program vs. the ID@Xbox Partners Program.
+The following Xbox Live features are supported for the Creators Program vs. the ID@Xbox Program.

 ## Feature comparison table